Available Saildocs Grib Data

 ===================

 The European ECMWF model data is highly regarded but the full catalog is not available for distribution without prohibitive fees.
 Previously, only very limited data was available as "WMO Essential" data to satisfy international obligations.
 However, ECMWF has now extended their "Open Data" project to grib data.
-From March 8 2022 Saildocs now provides this data which can be freely distributed.
+Saildocs now provides this data which can be freely distributed.

 The code is "ECMWF", default parameters are surface pressure and wind.
-The grid is 0.4 x 0.4 deg, forecasts are available from 00 to 144 hours (6 days) at 3-hour increments and 150 to 240 hours (ten days) at 6-hour increments.
-The data is updated twice a day for the 00z and 12z forecast, and generally available by HH+8, or 08:00 and 20:00 utc.
+The grid is 0.25 x 0.25 deg, forecasts are available from 00 to 144 hours (6 days) at 3-hour increments and 150 to 240 hours (ten days) at 6-hour increments.
+The data is updated twice a day for the 00z and 12z forecast, and generally complete by 8 hours after the Synoptic time (HH+8), or 08:00 and 20:00 utc.

 A typical request might be: